 Dr. Greene’s Answer:

-The decision to have ear tubes placed in a child’s ears is many-faceted, but with that decision behind you, the decision to fly or not becomes quite easy.
+The decision to have ear tubes placed in a child’s ears is many-faceted, but with that decision behind you, the decision about flying or not becomes quite easy.

 In children without ear tubes, pain results from stretching of the eardrum caused by pressure.
 As the airplane takes off, the air inside the airplane gets thinner.
 Most airlines pressurize their cabins to blunt this effect, but still the pressurized cabin is equivalent to air at an altitude of about 7,000 feet.
 The air in the middle ear space expands along with the air in the rest of the cabin.
 As it expands, the air is easily forced through the eustachian tube; the eustachian tube automatically opens from the pressure.
 As long as there is no active, complete obstruction of the eustachian tube, the excess air exits the middle ear with a popping sensation, but little or no pain.
 Again, during ascent this process is spontaneous.